The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus

-\begin{lemma}[Timely view entry] If correct $p_i$ enters view $v$ at $t$, then all correct processors enter view $v$ by $t':=\text{max} \{ t, \text{GST} \}+ 2\delta +s$. \end{lemma} \begin{proof} The proof is by induction on $v$.
-For $v=1$, the claim is immediate.
-Suppose $v>1$ and that the claim holds for all previous views.
+\begin{lemma}[Timely superview entry] If correct $p_i$ enters superview $w$ at $t$, then all correct processors enter superview $w$ by $t':=\text{max} \{ t, \text{GST} \}+ 2\delta +s$. \end{lemma} \begin{proof} The proof is by induction on $w$.
+For $w=1$, the claim is immediate.
+Suppose $w>1$ and that the claim holds for all previous superviews.
 Let $p_i$, $t$ and $t'$ be as in the statement of the lemma.
-By the induction hypothesis, it follows that all correct processors enter view $v-1$ by $t'$.
-Processor $p_i$ either enters view $v$ at $t$ upon finding a view $v-1$ block in $\mathtt{blocks}$, or upon receiving an N-certificate for view $v-1$.
-In the former case, the claim follows by Lemma \ref{2blockslem}.
-In the latter case, the claim follows because $p_i$ disseminates the N-certificate at $t$ (line \ref{2Ndis}). \end{proof}
+By the induction hypothesis, it follows that all correct processors enter superview $w-1$ by $t'$.
+Processor $p_i$ enters superview $w$ at $t$ because N-$\mathtt{certificates}_i \cup \mathtt{blocks}_i$ contains either an N-certificate or a block for each view in superview $w-1$ (line \ref{newwclause}).
+The induction step then follows from Lemma \ref{2blockslem}, and since $p_i$ disseminates new N-certificates upon receipt (line \ref{2Ndis}). \end{proof}

-\begin{lemma}[Progression through views] Every correct processor enters every view $v\in \mathbb{N}_{\geq 1}$. \end{lemma} \begin{proof} Towards a contradiction, suppose that some correct processor $p_i$ enters view $v$, but never enters view $v+1$.
-From Lemma \ref{2timev}, it follows that: \begin{itemize} \item All correct processors enter view $v$; \item No correct processor leaves view $v$. \end{itemize} No correct processor disseminates a stage-2 vote for any view $v$ block, since they would proceed to view $v+1$ upon doing so (line \ref{2newview2}). $\mathtt{TimeoutReady}$ is therefore eventually true for each correct processor, via either condition (b) or (d) from the definition of that predicate.
+\begin{lemma}[Progression through superviews] Correct processors enter every superview $w\in \mathbb{N}_{\geq 1}$. \end{lemma} \begin{proof} Towards a contradiction, suppose that some correct processor $p_i$ enters superview $w$, but never enters superview $w+1$.
+From Lemma \ref{2timev}, it follows that: \begin{itemize} \item All correct processors enter superview $w$; \item No correct processor leaves superview $w$. \end{itemize} From Lemma \ref{2blockslem}, and since correct processors disseminate new N-certificates upon receipt, it follows that for some view $v$ in superview $w$, no correct processor ever adds a view $v$ block to their local value $\mathtt{blocks}$, and no correct processor ever receives an N-certificate for view $v$.
+Then no correct processor disseminates a stage-2 vote for any view $v$ block, since they would add a view $v$ block to $\mathtt{blocks}$ upon doing so. $\mathtt{TimeoutReady}$ is therefore eventually true for each correct processor.
 All correct processors therefore disseminate nullify$(v)$ messages (line \ref{2time-out}), and so receive an N-certificate for view $v$.
 This gives the required contradiction. \end{proof}